mumpf/knx-sensor/doc/knx-dev-setup.md

 Now a new instance of Visual Studio Code is started.
 You can close the other (previous) instance.

-If you use the board from MASIFI version v1 or v2, you need to change a setting:
+If you use the board from MASIFI version v1 or v2, you need to change two settings:

-    In knx-sensor, edit the file platformio.ini
+    In knx-sensor, edit the file platformio.ini:
+    - change the line
+            -DBOARD_MASIFI_V3
+      to
+            -DBOARD_MASIFI_V2
+      or
+            -DBOARD_MASIFI_V1

-    change there the line -DBOARD_MASIFI_V3
+    - change the line
+            -DCRYSTALLESS
-    to -DBOARD_MASIFI_V2 or -DBOARD_MASIFI_V1
+      to
+            ;-DCRYSTALLESS

 Press Ctrl-Shift-B, select the "**Build PlatformIO** knx-sensor" build task and press enter.